bambinos/bambi/GOVERNANCE.md

 #### Recurrent Contributors

-Recurrent Contributors are those individuals who contribute recurrently to theproject and can provide valuable insight on the project.
+Recurrent Contributors are those individuals who contribute recurrently to the project and can provide valuable insight on the project.
 They are therefore actively consulted and can participate in the same communication channels as Core Contributors.
 However, unlike Core Contributors, Recurrent Contributors don't have voting, managing or writing rights.